ktbg/connoisseur/README.md

 ## Project Description

-Connoiseur is an app that allows users to search for works of art from the Metropolitan Museum of Art collection by artist, time period, department, and/or medium.
+Connoiseur is an app that allows users to search for works of art from the Metropolitan Museum of Art collection by artist, time period, or department.
 Similar to the [Art Institute of Chicago](https://www.artic.edu/collection).

 ## API and Data Sample

-Specify the API you are using and include a link.
-Show us a snippet of JSON returned by your API so we know you can access it and get the info you need

 [Metropolitan Museum of Art API](https://metmuseum.github.io/#search)